 Copley Cardiac Rehabilitation Program

-If you are recovering from a heart attack, bypass surgery, stent placement or other heart event you could benefit from Copley’s Cardiac Rehabilitation Program.
+If you are recovering from a heart attack, bypass surgery, stent placement, or another heart event you could benefit from Copley’s Cardiac Rehabilitation Program.

 The program can help improve your quality of life and help you reach a higher level of functioning.
 You’ll exercise, retrain your breathing and develop coping and support skills to better manage your condition.